-A dedicated website for this the Trinidad Ocelot Project (TOP) is under development.
+A dedicated website for this the Trinidad Ocelot Project (TOP) is now available.

 As a one of the few continental tropical forest islands across the globe, Trinidad presents special opportunities to investigate questions in evolutionary biology.
 Ocelots in Trinidad are unique because they are the only population of potentially significant size that has been evolving in the absence of larger feline top predators like jaguars and pumas.
 However basic data on ocelots and the animals sharing their habitats in Trinidad is lacking.

 SII is facilitating a network of collaborations enabling us to update our knowledge of Ocelot ecology in Trinidad.

 The work was initially funded by means of citizen science expeditions enabled by the Earthwatch Institute.

 Experimental design is piloted by the carnivore experts at S.P.E.C.I.E.S.